 Step 2: How To Activate The Glutes

-Before you can really gain muscle mass on your glutes you need to know how to engage them properly.
+Before you can really gain muscle mass on your glutes you need to know how to engage them properly (as well as how to strengthen weak glutes).

 The fun thing about glutes is that, when activated, they actually change shape!
 You can both feel and see the contraction.